Meet the founders

 In terms of fitness Jonathan has a history of martial arts and karate.
 After the arrival of his third child he found it difficult to keep a fixed training schedule.
 Today he keeps himself in shape primarily by running, cycling, swimming and cross-country skiing.

 Jonathan has successfully completed Vätternrundan, Lidingöloppet, Vasaloppet, Cykelvasan Marcialonga, Vansbrosimningen and Göta Kanal Run.
-He is aiming for a first full distance Iron Man in Kalmar during August of 2019.
+He is aiming for a first full distance Iron Man during 2019.

 You can reach Jonathan on firstname.lastname@example.org

 Mathias is co-founder and CEO.
 He has a Bachelor degree of Business Administration and Commercial law from the University of Stockholm and has previously worked for JP Bank, Accenture (Andersen Consulting) and Oriflame Cosmetics.

 Mathias is a dedicated mountain biker that has the great nature reserves south-east of Stockholm as his playground – you can find him there around the year.
 Running, skiing (preferably downhill) Nordic ice-skating and other kind of outdoor training are also adding to a healthy lifestyle.

 Mathias has successfully completed a number of MTB races, such as Cykelvasan, Lidingöloppet, Kolmårdsbiken, Pearl Izumi MTB Skandisloppet, Hammarby Hill among others.
 His ambition is to add swimming to his repertoire and do his first triathlon.